Three States Deploy Intelligent Snowplows

 Clear Roads Report 11-02, December 2013

 This research investigated the relative toxicity of eight commonly used deicing chemicals for their impact on representative aquatic fish, insects, and plants.
 The chemicals tested represented several Pacific Northwest Snowfighters chemical product and corrosion inhibitor categories.
 Overall, sodium chloride brine was least toxic, followed by calcium chloride, magnesium chloride, and potassium acetate, although inhibitors also affected toxicity.
-Notably, an agricultural wholesale jerseys China by-product-based inhibitor, Beet 55, was found to be more toxic than expected to the tested organisms.
+Notably, an agricultural by-product-based inhibitor, Beet 55, was found to be more toxic than expected to the tested organisms.
 Report.